Barran Band Ligation

 - Patient should not strain while passing stool.
 Straining increases possibility of recurrence.

-- The patient should take a diet-rich in fiber contents & & fluids, so that the stool is soft, formed, compressible & hence easy to expel.
+- The patient should take a diet-rich in fiber contents and fluids, so that the stool is soft, formed, compressible & hence easy to expel.

 - Patient should not repress the need to pass stool, to fear of pain because this causes the stool to become hard which does not pass easily.
 Hard stool necessitates straining and also causes pain.